aussedatlo/aussedatlo-notes/posts/10-adguard-home-in-docker.md

 ### Router configuration

-To configure this custom DNS for all your home devices, you'll need to set up the correct configuration directly on your router.
-Typically, the DHCP server, responsible for assigning IP addresses, also transmits the DNS address.
-In many cases, the router handles both DNS and DHCP server functions.
+To configure this custom DNS for **all** your home devices, you'll need to set up the correct configuration directly on your router.
+Typically, the **DHCP** server, responsible for assigning IP addresses, also transmits the **DNS address**.
+In many cases, the router handles both **DNS and DHCP** server functions.
 The configuration details may vary depending on the type of router you are using.

-In certain situations, some routers may not support or provide limited options for custom DNS settings.
-In such cases, you should have the option to disable the DNS and DHCP services on your router and utilize the DNS and DHCP services provided by AdGuard Home.
+In certain situations, some routers **may not support** or **provide limited options** for custom DNS settings.
+In such cases, you should have the option to disable the DNS and DHCP services on your router and utilize the DNS and DHCP services **provided by AdGuard Home**.
 AdGuard Home does support DHCP services, allowing you to manage both DNS and DHCP functionalities from within the AdGuard Home environment.

 ---
 ## Configure DHCP